lachlan-ibm/pyivia/docs/analysisdiagnostics.rst

 Analysis and Diagnostics
 ########################
-The analysis and Diagnostics module can be used to gather logs from a Verify Access deployment as well as monitor system health and collect resource usage (CPU, memory, disk, network latency).
+The analysis and Diagnostics module can be used to gather logs from a Verify Identity Access deployment as well as monitor system health and collect resource usage (CPU, memory, disk, network latency).